 The beam is injected into the accelerating sections with a reduced phase spread and velocity higher than the design velocity so that the bunch drifts to more negative phases during acceleration and emerges with a reduced energy spread.
 Quadrupole triplets between tanks provide periodic transverse focussing.
 The parameters of the DTL cavities are listed in table 1.

 Table 1: Number of cells and cell length, output energy and power required to accelerate the ion beam of A/q = 6 through DTL-1 to DTL-6 cavities

 |Tank No.||Length||No. of Cells||Eout (MeV/A)||Power (kW)|

 Beam acceleration through DTL:

-After the high-power conditioning of the DTL tanks, beam acceleration tests have been carried out using N5+ beam.
-The power level required by DTL-1 to DTL-6 cavities for N5+ were calculated to be about 1.1 kW, 2.4 kW, 3.9 kW, 3.9 kW, 5.3 kW and 5.5 kW respectively to get the designed energy gain.
-Accelerated beam of energy 180keV/A is rebunched by spiral buncher.
+After the high-power conditioning of the DTL tanks, beam acceleration tests have been carried out using the N5+ beam.
+The power level required by DTL-1 to DTL-6 cavities for N5+ was calculated to be about 1.1 kW, 2.4 kW, 3.9 kW, 3.9 kW, 5.3 kW, and 5.5 kW respectively get the designed energy gain.
+An accelerated beam of energy 180keV/A is rebunched by a spiral buncher.
 The bunched beam is injected into DTL tanks.
 Beam tests have been carried out in a stepwise manner to carry out the energy gain measurement from RFQ and DTL structures.